RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 Expected variables differ for paired-end and single-end data: if PAIRED_END is set to TRUE, both FASTQ_R1 and FASTQ_R2 are expected.
 If PAIRED_END is set to FALSE, only FASTQ is expected.

 **Demultiplex or multiplexed data**
 Some variables must be left blank (*variable: ""*), depending on whether the raw data is multiplexed or demultiplexed.
 In case of multiplexed data, DEMULT_DIR must be left blank.
-In case of demultiplexed data, FASTQ, FASTQ_R1, FASTQ_R2, BARCODE_FILE, DEMULT_THREADS and DEMULT_SUBSTITUTIONS must be left blank.
+In case of demultiplexed data, FASTQ, FASTQ_R1, FASTQ_R2, BARCODE_FILE, DEMULT_CORES and DEMULT_SUBSTITUTIONS must be left blank.

 <ins>Examples of config_DataCleaning.yml files adapted to each case can be found in the EXAMPLE/CONFIG folder</ins>.